Cuéllar

 Cuéllar ([ˈkweʎaɾ]) is a municipality in the Province of Segovia, within the autonomous community of Castile and León, Spain.

 The municipality had a population of 9,730 inhabitants according to the municipal register of inhabitants (INE) as of 1 January 2010, divided into 4,929 men and 4,801 women.

 Cuéllar is located on a hill and is 60 km northeast of the capital city of Segovia and 50 km south of Valladolid.
 It occupies an area of 272 km2, and it is 857 m above sea level.
-The Cerquilla and Cega rivers flow through the town.
+The Cerquilla and Cega rivers flow near the town.
 To the north, the town borders the municipality of Bahabón (the province of Valladolid); to the south, it borders Sanchonuño; to the east is Frumales, and to the west are San Cristóbal de Cuéllar and Vallelado.

 Inhabitants of Cuéllar traditionally grow different crops (such as cereals, vegetables, chicory, legumes, and beets) and raise livestock, including pigs, sheep, and cows.
 Forestry and resin production were once important economic resources.